alex-53-8/golang-sample-application/ARTICLE.md

 ## Mocking with Golang

-The most interesting part of unit testsing is mocking.
+The most interesting part of unit testing is mocking.
 Java library `Mockito` manipulates with Java code to create mocks or a developer can derive a basic interface and few implementations from the interface where one of which can be a mock which is used in unit tests.
 In overall mocking in Java is something really simple and useful.

 ```java
 public class Calculator {